My Approach to Helping

 Specific Issue(s) I'm Skilled at Helping With

 I am intensively trained in Dialectical Behavior Therapy (DBT) and this is quite helpful for teens and adults who have difficulty with anxiety, depression, and managing their emotions and behaviors.
 I also have extensive experience in helping teens and adults who struggle with hyperactivity, inattention, focus and concentration.
 Another area in which I feel especially able to help is the coming out process for LGBTQ individuals and their families.
+I also specialize in working with individuals with Obsessive Compulsive Disorder and am trained in Exposure and Response Prevention (EXRP) therapy.

 On the Fence About Going to Therapy?